HKuz/DSforC/NonLead/README.md

 # Use of Non-Lead Ammunition and Fishing Tackle

-TO COME - Analysis and summary of science regarding the use of lead ammunition and fishing tackle in the US.
+TO COME - Analysis and summary of any analysis, research, or studies regarding the use of lead ammunition and fishing tackle in the US.

 ## References
 - [**Effects of Lead (Pb) Exposure on Wildlife.** The Wildlife Society Fact Sheet, updated March 2017](http://wildlife.org/wp-content/uploads/2017/05/FactSheet-Pb_FINAL.pdf)